alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 ### Off-chain code

+The interaction to smart contracts and the off-chain processes are implemented using [Python](https://web3py.readthedocs.io/en/stable/).

 The folder off_chain_code contains the process needed to interact with the deployed smart contracts and generate threshold signatures.
 In particular: